-Attendees can also use this time to explore the interpretive center, a great opportunity to explore our permanent exhibit and the special exhibit Bob Kuwahara & the Nisei Animators.
-Jon Amakawa will also be leading walking tours of the augmented reality he developed for Heart Mountain.
+Attendees can also use this time to explore the interpretive center, another great opportunity to view our permanent exhibit and the special exhibit focused on the J-Flats neighborhood of Los Angeles.

-After the catered lunch, we’ll hold a Groundbreaking Ceremony for The Mineta-Simpson Institute at Heart Mountain, the brand new addition to the Interpretive Center.
-Heading back to Cody in the late afternoon, Pilgrimage participants will have a chance to mingle and commence the evening with a cocktail hour.
+During the catered lunch, keynote speeches will take place.
+Heading back to Cody in the late afternoon, Pilgrimage participants will have a chance to mingle and commence the evening with a cocktail reception.
 Dinner will come next, either on your own or at our Sayonara Banquet, for those who choose to attend this event.
-The Pilgrimage will then wind down with a dessert reception.
+The Pilgrimage will then wind down with a dessert buffet for all.

 SATURDAY SITE TOURS: